hicommonwealth/cw-hq/commonwealthidentity.md

 However, several areas of blockchain applications that have only recently been deployed in the real world benefit strongly from some form of persistent user identity:

-- Lending and underwriting insurance are infeasibly risky unless the lender/underwriter knows the identity of their counterparty.
+- Lending and underwriting insurance are infeasible and risky unless the lender/underwriter knows the identity of their counterparty.
 - Protocol governance is difficult to conduct if voters only know each other pseudonymously.
 - Credit scoring, curation networks, and other social applications benefit if verifiable real names can be used on the blockchain.